ethereum/web3.py/docs/web3.eth.rst

     * Delegates to ``eth_getTransactionReceipt`` RPC Method

     Returns the transaction receipt specified by ``transaction_hash``.
-If the transaction has not yet been mined raises :class:`web3.exceptions.TransactionNotFound`.
+If the transaction has not yet been mined throws :class:`web3.exceptions.TransactionNotFound`.

     .. code-block:: python